jbcodeforce/aws-studies/docs/infra/security.md

     IAM can integrate with your existing directory where you can map IAM groups to directory group membership.

 ???- "Running intrusion/penetration testing and vulnerability scan"
-    You can run any of those tests on your own workloads and the following services:
+    You can run any of those tests on your own workloads and for the following services:

     * Amazon EC2 instances
     * NAT Gateways